kony/News-and-Weather/README.md

 # News-and-Weather
-This application will showcase how to use JS MBaaS SDK to invoke identity, integration and orchestration services.
+This application will showcase the ability of an Visualizer 7.0 application to invoke the integration and orchestration services of MobileFabric  via JS MBaaS SDK.
+This application invokes the REST and SOAP APIs of cdyne and Google to retrieve the news ( based on a category like US, world etc) and also display the local news and local weather forecast for an input zipcode.

 # To run this application